 How to Perform Remote Server Backup to Mac with Limited Storage Using SSH (Strategy)

-Backing up your remote servers is crucial for data security and disaster recovery.
-When you’re dealing with limited storage on remote servers and can only use SSH without installing additional utilities, you need a tailored approach.
-This guide walks you through creating automated remote server backup to Mac, ensuring old backups are removed to conserve space.
+Backing up your remote servers is essential for maintaining data security and ensuring effective disaster recovery.
+When working with limited storage on remote servers and relying solely on SSH without the ability to install additional utilities, a tailored backup approach is necessary.
+This guide will walk you through the process of creating automated backups from remote Linux servers to your Mac, ensuring that your data remains safe and accessible while managing storage constraints effectively.

 Caveat: